 Living with Confusion

 “Was I going to live?
 Was I going to die?
 This state of knowing was the worst.”

 Success with Surgery and then time for chemotherapy!

+Eventually after a long session, her surgery was a success.
 However, that was just an end of the first part of getting cured.
 She had to undergo intensive chemotherapy sessions.

 “The Stats are not good.
 The five-year survival rate is……” Her heart and mind got frozen.

 She was reflecting her Bollywood journey.
 Not just the journey of the uprising of her popularity but also how she degraded herself.
 How she was working day and night up to 12 films a year.
 Boosting and filling the ego with the central character in the films no matter who the director is and what kind of film it is.
 Toxic mindset and egoistic attitude toward life.